a11ywatch/a11ywatch/cli/README.md

 a11ywatch start
 # scan a url and pipe the stdout to a file.
 a11ywatch scan --url https://a11ywatch.com > results.json
+# scan a url and attempt to fix code based on recommendations [installs the fast ripgrep crate for search].
+a11ywatch scan --url https://a11ywatch.com --fix
 # scan a website multi page and pipe the stdout to a file.
 a11ywatch crawl --url https://a11ywatch.com > results.json
 # scan a website multi page and include subdomains.